Termite Inspections Can be Done by Most Homeowners… or a Younger Member or Friend of the Family.

 Also, if you find termite galleries, they are more likely to be occupied.
 Hot timbers in a roof may be vacated during the day when you inspect and you’ll miss out on possibly hearing their return tapping.

-You have done essentially what you pay professionals to do – at no cost… unless you get your son to do it.
+You have done essentially what you pay professionals to do – at no cost… unless you get your child to do it.
 (Then it could cost you a baked dinner for the whole family).
 Bargain!

 Questions & Answers